 On Purim All the Gates Open — The Daily Chizuk of Rabbi Eliezer Berland shlit"a

-The daily chizuk of The Rav, Rabbi Eliezer Berland shlit"a, dealing with the holiness of Purim and the need to keep fighting even when it seems as if all hope has been lost —
+The daily chizuk of our teacher, the Gaon and Tzaddik Rav Eliezer Berland shlit"a, regarding the holiness of Purim and the need to continue fighting even when it seems as though all hope is lost -

-“Once they hanged Haman, they already knew it was the end—but sadly it wasn’t the end; it took 70 days.”
+"Since they hung Haman, they already knew it was the end, but unfortunately it was not the end; it took 70 days."

-Purim is the time when there is no din in the world—no din at all.
+Purim is the time when there is no judgment in the world - no judgment at all.

-In truth, they hanged Haman a year earlier, but we moved everything to Purim—because it’s possible to make another Purim even within Pesach—so we transferred it to Purim, for then, truly, all the gates open—all the gates.
+In truth, they hung Haman a year earlier, but we transferred everything to Purim, because it is possible to create another Purim within Passover, so we transferred it to Purim, at which time all the gates are truly opened - all the gates.

-It took another 70 days.
-They thought they would wear the Persians down, but no way.
-It’s like Russia: they warn him, they talk to him, they travel to him, and he says that this decree cannot be canceled.
+It took another 70 days; they thought they would make the Persians despair, but under no circumstances.
+It is like Russia, where they warn him, talk to him, travel to him, and he says that it is impossible to annul this decree.

-A law is a law, a decree is a decree—but Esther said: I’m not interested in any decree and I’m not interested in any law:
+A law is a law, a decree is a decree, but Esther said - I am not interested in laws or decrees:

-“And Esther continued and spoke before the king, and she fell at his feet, and she wept and pleaded with him.”
+"And Esther spoke yet again before the king, and fell down at his feet, and wept, and besought him."

 Subscribe to Our Newsletter